 Breaking up is never easy.
 If you want to leave your PEO, you first need to become prepared to file your payroll taxes independently.
 To do that, dig up these two items:

-- State Tax ID number.
+- State tax ID number.
 This unique number is assigned by the state to identify your business so you can file your state taxes.

-“Getting out of a PEO is more challenging than changing brokers,” says Derek.
+“Getting out of a PEO is more challenging than changing brokers,” says Bettencourt.
 “There’s a good chance that the PEO has been filing your company’s taxes under their FEIN, so you need to establish, or re-establish these accounts.”

 Beyond your federal and state tax ID, you also have to set up the following things for your company: